 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How big is the opportunity from changes to European legislation?

 - What impact does EU legislation have on global firms?

 - What are the different adoption rates between countries and between industries in DP-related technology?

-- What steps should technology vendors take to ensure their own compliance with EU laws?
+- What steps should technology vendors and enterprises take to ensure their own compliance with EU laws?

 - How are enterprises seeking to protect their data while adopting digital transformation technologies?